Medicine Ball Javelin Quadrathlon

 - Simple to set up and conduct

-- Can be conducted almost anywhere
+- It can be conducted almost anywhere

 Disadvantages